Q. What is the cost of tuition and fees for the semester?

 Q. Does Coppin offer a payment plan?

 Yes.
-The University does offer a payment plan that is partnered with Sallie Mae.
+The University does offer a payment plan that is partnered with HIGHER ONE (formally Sallie Mae).
 This is an interest free payment plan.
 There is an applicable application fee for this service.

 To enroll in one of our payment plans:

 Q. If I don't go to class, am I still liable for a bill?

 Students are responsible for securing funds for payment of tuition and fee charges whether it is financial aid, scholarships, bank or federal loans, cash, etc. prior to registering for classes.